A Series of Articles on the Science Behind COVID-19

 What do the mutations mean?

-In a lab, these mutations make the virus more “sticky,” so it binds more tightly with human cells, and is difficult to dislodge.
+In a lab, these mutations make the virus more “sticky,” so it binds more tightly with human cells.
+This makes it difficult to dislodge.
 Some mutations in the S. African variant might also make it able to evade the first set of antibodies the immune system uses against it.

 Do these variants make COVID-19 more contagious?